ran1400/barbershop-manager-android-app/README.md

-the app stored on the manager phone.
+the app stored on the manager phone. (app screenshots : https://ibb.co/album/XVhKfS)

 give him the ability to look on : reserved queues,empty queues,past reserved queues,users list